 Diamond Brite Finishes

-Diamond Brite is a brand name for a line of exposed aggregate pool finishes.
+Diamond Brite pool finish is a brand name for a line of exposed aggregate pool finishes.
 It is polymer-modified cement that has natural quartz aggregate.
 Pool owners often tell us that it feels more comfortable for their feet after we place it in this smooth finish.
 Colored quartz is added as it can come in colors such as emerald, blue-gray, aqua blue, and many others.
 Diamond Brite finishes can last about 8 years- 15 years.

 A Diamond Brite finish is strong and durable.
 It can stand up well to the corrosiveness from chemicals and unbalanced pH levels.
 Signs to look for to indicate that an old Diamond Brite finish needs resurfacing is that you will see scaling, etching, or cracking.
 Scaling occurs when using hard water in the pool, while etching is caused when the pH level is too low.
 If there are pool cracks, also called crazing, this problem often happens when extreme weather conditions impact the finish’s curing process during the installation process.

-PebbleTec finishes are exposed aggregate surfaces created by mixing round pebbles into the cement, as this brand of aggregate has been around for over 25 years.
+PebbleTec pool finishes are exposed aggregate surfaces created by mixing round pebbles into cement, as this brand of aggregate has been around for over 25 years.
 Many pool owners enjoy the look of PebbleTec because it is reminiscent of a lakeside area where there are tiny pebbles along the lake bed.
 The concrete pool resurfacing cost of using PebbleTec can last for 10 to 20 years.

 PebbleTec is a good choice because it is low maintenance and lasts for a very long time, which bumps up the price.
 It is also corrosion-resistant.
 The major issues that you may experience with PebbleTec are scaling and calcium buildup due to poor water chemistry.
 These problems can cause the pebbles to discolor and the colors to fade.
 Investing in an automatic pool cleaner can keep the floor of the pool clean and remove the buildup before it becomes a problem.